Azure-Samples/active-directory-dotnetcore-devicecodeflow-v2/README.md

 > Given that the name of the sample is pretty long, and so are the name of the referenced NuGet packages, you might want to clone it in a folder close to the root of your hard drive, to avoid file size limitations on Windows.

-### Step 2: Setup .NET core
+### Step 2: Setup .NET Core

-The .NET core [documentation pages](https://www.microsoft.com/net/learn/get-started) provide step by step instructions for installing .NET Core (the .NET Execution Environment) for your platform of choice.
+The .NET Core [documentation pages](https://www.microsoft.com/net/learn/get-started) provide step by step instructions for installing .NET Core (the .NET Execution Environment) for your platform of choice.

 ### Step 3: Run the sample